-So you just got...
-An Apple Watch Series 5
+So you just got... an Apple Watch | Stuff

+You’re the lucky new owner of the finest smartwatch yet made – here’s how to get the most out of it on Day One

-The Apple Watch Series 5 is the best smartwatch you can buy, so congratulations.
+The Apple Watch is the best smartwatch you can buy, so congratulations.
 You have the best piece of wrist-based tech going.

 If you don’t have an iPhone though then we hope you or whoever was nice enough to buy it for you kept the receipt.
 The Apple Watch only works with a paired iPhone – not an Android phone.
 Presuming you’re a lover of all things Steve Jobs then please proceed.

-The Series 5 finally brings an always-on display to the Apple Watch, so now it always shows the time and other information.
+Series 5 watches and later have an always-on display, so now it always shows the time and other information.
 No longer is it a dormant, expensive black pebble when not in active use.
-Most of getting used to the Apple Watch Series 5 is in the setup process.
+Most of getting used to the Apple Watch is in the setup process.

-In this handy guide we’ll walk you through the setup as well as the first four things you should do to make your Apple Watch Series 5 more useful and more yours.
+In this handy guide we’ll walk you through the setup as well as the first four things you should do to make your Apple Watch more useful and more yours.

 1) Pair your Apple Watch with your iPhone